WiLL75G/hidden-data-exfiltration-detection-lab/README.md

 Having a useful detection
 ```

-This lab reinforced the workflow I want to continue using for detection engineering:
+This lab reinforced the detection engineering workflow I want to continue using:

 ```text
 Question